SharonV33/SharonV33/README.md

 ### Welcome

-I'm Sharon, 23 years old and living in the Netherlands.
-I'm currently studying CMD in Amsterdam.
+I'm Sharon, 26 years old and living in the Netherlands.
+I work full time as a front-end developer.
 My passions in live are cats, coffee and loud music.

-📫 Check out [My portfolio](https://portfolio-beige-pi.vercel.app/) or feel free to add me on [linkedin](https://www.linkedin.com/in/sharon-veldman-9a6a94147/)
+📫 Check out my linkedin [linkedin](https://www.linkedin.com/in/sharon-veldman-9a6a94147/)

-🔭 I’m currently working on project [FemAlert](https://github.com/veerleprins/FemAlert-meesterproef)